sunjh22/sunjh22.github.io/_posts/2022-05-10-Snakemake-learning-notes.md

 The Snakemake workflow management system is a tool to create reproducible and scalable data analyses.
 Workflows are described via a human readable, Python based language.
 They can be seamlessly scaled to server, cluster, grid and cloud environments, without the need to modify the workflow definition.
 Finally, Snakemake workflows can entail a description of required software, which will be automatically deployed to any execution environment.

-The first and the most important thing is that you know the whole pipeline to do the thing, the sequences, the tools, the version of tools, the input and output, the parameters, the log files.
+The first and the most important thing is that you know how to do the thing, sequences, tools and their version, input and output, parameters and log files.

-Keep in mind that Snakemake helps you build a workflow that make you reproduce your analysis easily, but itself will not analyze anything.
+Keep in mind that Snakemake could help you build a workflow that make the analysis reproducible, but itself does not analyze anything.

-## An example
+## Install

-Config file
+Recommand install through conda or mamba

+    mamba install -c bioconda snakemake

+## Example from Snakemake tutorial

+Config file - store global variables in dictionary, can be wrote in JSON or YAML
 ```yaml
 samples:
     A: data/samples/A.fastq